Gardening has evolved over the years. With modernization, there have been numerous changes that have been witnessed in this sector.

 Some time back, it used to be fruit bushes.
 As of late, there are high-tech fruit gardens that have captured efficiency and increased productivity.
 In this regard, gardening is somewhat considered to be a growing practice.
 Simply put, innovation is continuously defining this sector.
-Whether it’s a modern garden or a traditional one, one thing remains that, all gardens will major on the same group of plants.
-Although there are slightly different methods embraced when it comes to planting, crops maintenance, and harvest.
+Whether it’s a modern garden or a traditional one, one thing remains, all gardens will major on the same group of plants.
+However, there are slightly different methods embraced when planting, crops maintenance, and harvest.
 There are a lot of similarities concerning the basics of this practice.
-With this in mind, it goes without saying that gardening is natural and can be practiced by any passionate individual.
+With this in mind, gardening is natural and can be practiced by any passionate individual.

 Understanding the importance of time

 Gardening highly depends on time.
-There are certain crops which will flourish in a particular season while some others will die during the same season.
+Certain crops will flourish in a particular season, while some others will die during the same season.

-As mentioned earlier, every season has different crops (though there are some small exemptions) and there is usually time for land preparation.
-While some argue that land can be prepared during any time of the year, there are key seasons, which will ensure that land is at its highest productivity level.
+As mentioned earlier, every season has different crops (though some small exemptions), and there is usually time for land preparation.
+While some argue that you can prepare land during any time of the year, there are vital seasons, which will ensure that land is at its highest productivity level.
 More specifically, it is highly recommended that you do all your land preparations during spring.
-Land preparations activities will revolve around three areas; digging, growing and planning.
+Land preparations activities will revolve around three areas; digging, growing, and planning.
 Summer usually involves activities related to crop and garden maintenance.
-As such, a majority will often, weed, water and perform other garden maintenance associated activities.
-Much of the activities of the previous seasons can be practiced during fall, although it is highly advised to plant specific crops including shrubs, choice perennials, bulbs, and trees.
+As such, a majority will often weed, water, and perform other garden maintenance-associated activities.
+Much of the activities of the previous seasons can be practiced during fall, although it is highly advised to plant specific crops, including shrubs, choice perennials, bulbs, and trees.

 What do you want?

 Gardening will be much simpler when the goal is clear.
 In other words, you must have decided what type of garden you want to start.
-There are three commonly known categories of gardens; this includes flower gardens, herb garden, and vegetable garden.
-When starting out it is highly advised that you at least major on one of the above and not all.
+There are three commonly known gardens categories: flower gardens, herb gardens, and vegetable gardens.
+When starting, it is highly advised that you major in one of the above and not all.
 The key here is that you try as much as possible to be very specific when it comes to the type of crop.
 More specifically, if you have decided that you want to have a flower garden, choose either perennials or annuals.

 Choosing a location

-There are some considerations that should be put considered before choosing the location of your garden.
-Simply put, not all areas are ideal for gardening.
-More specifically, a majority of crops will prefer custom temperature for them to thrive over the year.
-In fact, a majority of vegetables, flowers inclusive, require at least 6 hours of sunlight for every 24 hours.
-Understanding your region will help you to choose the ideal crops for planting and the ones not to plant.
+Some considerations should be put considered before choosing the location of your garden.
+Put, not all areas are ideal for gardening.
+More specifically, a majority of crops will prefer custom temperatures for them to thrive over the year.
+A majority of vegetables, flowers inclusive, require at least 6 hours of sunlight every 24 hours.
+Understanding your region will help you choose the ideal crops for planting and not plant.

 Source of Simple Steps to Begin Gardening